Writing your will and leaving a gift

 If you choose to leave a gift in your will, there are different types for you to choose from.

 A residuary gift is a share of your estate – a percentage of what is left after any taxes or costs have been subtracted.
-Because this gift is a percentage of your estate you don't need to worry if your financial situation changes.

 A pecuniary gift is a fixed amount of money.

 These are particular items, such as a house, stocks and shares or jewellery.
 Anything that's of financial value to you.
 Usually Macmillan will sell items like this in order to raise much needed funds.

 If you think you would like to create a trust in your will we recommend speaking to your solicitor.
 The most common trusts we see, are where a supporter gives a friend or relative the opportunity to live in their house for the remainder of their life, with Macmillan receiving the house once the friend or relative has died.
 There are however many other uses for trusts.